dbcook/anycubic-sla-printers/README.md

 [UVTools](https://github.com/sn4k3/UVtools) knows how to convert Prusa .sl1 files to nearly all of the Anycubic formats including the latest .pm5 and .pm5s, and some Reddit posts recommend using it.
-This will be my first try at getting output from Prusa to print on my M5s.
+This will become my first try at getting output from Prusa to print on my M5s.
 See the workflow outlined in [this reddit post](https://www.reddit.com/r/AnyCubicPhotonMonoX/comments/uvyi3q/anyone_use_prusaslicer_for_anycubic_photon/)

 If I have enough time (unlikely) I may look at splicing some of the UVTools output code into a PR